-We initiated a clinical trial of BCM, which we refer to as our PRESERVATION I trial, in December 2011, enrolled the first patient in April 2012 and completed enrollment in December 2014.
+In December 2011, we initiated a clinical trial of BCM, which we refer to as our PRESERVATION I trial, in December 2011, and completed enrollment in December 2014.
 Top-line results from the randomized, double-blind, placebo-controlled clinical trial were announced in July 2015.
-From a safety perspective we observed no significant difference in adverse events rates between patients in the BCM and placebo treatment groups.
-However, the data showed no statistically significant treatment differences between patients treated with BCM and patients treated with placebo for both the primary and secondary endpoints in the trial.
-We presented detailed results from the PRESERVATION I trial for our BCM program at the European Society of Cardiology meeting in London on September 1, 2015.
 Following the results, we are considering further exploratory work but we do not intend to proceed with further clinical development of BCM at this point until and unless we can determine an alternative path forward.